Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

-- If you are 65 or older, use Seroquel XR with care.
+- If you are 65 or older, use Seroquel XR (quetiapine extended-release tablets) with care.
 You could have more side effects.

-- Taking Seroquel XR in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Seroquel XR (quetiapine extended-release tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 - Use with care in children.
 Talk with the doctor.